routexl/osm-routexl/README.md

 ## Setup

 1. Get and install [OSM Bright][]
-2. Replace `palette.mss` with the OSM-RouteXL version of that file
+2. Replace the .mss style files with the OSM-RouteXL version of that file
 3. Done

 [OpenStreetMap]: https://www.openstreetmap.org/